 STUDENT SUCCESS Core Indicator Target Explanation 7.
 Increasing student: a.
 Persistence b.
 Retention c.
 Progression Above prior year Measures the percentage of new students who enroll in the fall semester and persist to the following spring semester or are retained to the subsequent fall 8.
 Number of graduates Above prior year Measures the number of students who achieve their educational goal of attaining a credential 9.
 General education assessment Students demonstrate competencies at or above 70% success rate Areas assessed: writing; mathematical methods; critical thinking; human heritage culture and institutions; and public speaking 10.
-8-week courses At least 75-80% of the Fall 2021 and Spring 2022 semester courses will be offered in the 8-week format Data indicates that community college students have higher success rates in 8-week courses.
+8-week courses At least 75-80% of the Fall 2022 and Spring 2023 semester courses will be offered in the 8-week format Data indicates that community college students have higher success rates in 8-week courses.
 Data also indicates that 8-week courses have higher persistence and retention rates.

 WORKFORCE DEVELOPMENT Core Indicator Target Explanation 11.
 Health professions first-time licensure or certification pass rates: a.
 Nursing b.
 Occupational Therapy Assistant c.
 Emergency Medical Technician Paramedic d.
 Physical Therapy Assistant e.
 Respiratory Care f.
 Anesthesia Technology Five programs A-E are at or above the national average.
-Program "F" Anesthesia Technology is a new program admitting its third cohort for FY 22.
-The certification pass rate should be at least 80% on a 3-year rolling average.
 Tracks effectiveness of the health profession programs in preparing students to pass mandatory licensure and/or certification exams that are a prerequisite to employment 12.
 Graduate satisfaction 85% satisfaction or higher Measures student satisfaction with their preparation of their education after they leave the College 13.
 OCCC transfer student grade point average: a.
 UCO b.
 OU c.
 OSU Average grade point equal to or above the average of all undergraduates at the transfer institution Measures how well OCCC transfer students do compared to native students at major transfer institutions 14.
-Automotive graduates' success in the workplace will be employed in a related Trained automotive technicians are a critical need in the Oklahoma City area
+Automotive graduates' success in the workplace 85% of automotive graduates will be employed in a related field within six months after graduation Trained automotive technicians are a critical need in the Oklahoma City area